Queensland Young Tall Poppy Science Awards

 The annual Queensland Young Tall Poppy Science Awards are hosted by the Australian Institute of Policy and Science (AIPS) in partnership with the Office of the Queensland Chief Scientist.

 These awards recognise and celebrate researchers who demonstrate scientific excellence combined with a unique passion for science communication, which can inspire young people to enter STEM study and careers.

-Congratulations to Dr Celine Frere from the University of the Sunshine Coast who has been awarded the 2020 Queensland Young Tall Poppy Scientist of the Year.
+Congratulations to Dr David Flannery from QUT who has been awarded the 2021 Queensland Young Tall Poppy of the Year.